GeorgeCarr1337/UserCenteredResub/README.md

 ---

 ## 🛠️ User and Functional Testing
 To see the testing documentation, visit **"Documents - Resume website - Testing and User Stories"**.

+## 🛠️ Current Bug
+I can't make the image load from a subfolder.
+I've tried relative and absolute linking.
+I've also tried linking to GitHubs raw file with no luck
+I've moved the image into the parent folder for now.